A derivation of the electric field inside MAPS detectors from beam-test data and limited TCAD simulations: Introduction

-In this work, we discuss how the 3D effective field function (denoted EFF hereafter) in the ALPIDE pixel sensor is derived.
-We use the \allpix software~\cite{allpix,allpixmanual} to compare the performance in simulation between two cases, once starting from our 3D EFF and once starting from public results that are using the actual TCAD mesh, which remains unknown to us.
+We use the \allpix software~\cite{allpix,allpixmanual} to compare the performance in simulation between two cases, once starting from our 3D EFF and once starting from public results that are using the actual TCAD field map, which remains unknown to us.
 The two cases are denoted hereafter as \allpixEFF and \allpixTCAD, respectively.
-For the comparison, we take help of the \allpixTCAD results shown in~\cite{DANNHEIM2020163784}.
+For the comparison, we use the \allpixTCAD results shown in~\cite{DANNHEIM2020163784}.
 The authors of~\cite{DANNHEIM2020163784} go further to compare their \allpixTCAD simulation with data collected in a beam-test~\cite{TESTBEAM}.
-The results in~\cite{DANNHEIM2020163784} and~\cite{TESTBEAM} are obtained using a prototype of the ALPIDE sensor, called ``Investigator''.
-The pixel design of the Investigator sensor is close to that of the ALPIDE design, except for the pitch (the Investigator has square pixel pitch of different sizes).
+All results in~\cite{DANNHEIM2020163784}, \cite{TESTBEAM} and here are obtained using the INVESTIGATOR sensor.

-The performance of the three scenarios is shown to be very similar.
-This agreement gives confidence in our EFF as the cornerstone for further simulation campaigns, where the ALPIDE sensor is used.
-We comment on the derivation process and provide the EFF as a set of ROOT~\cite{rene_brun_2019_3895860} TFormula-compatible strings.
-We provide the code that produces our EFF such that further fine-tuning may be done, and such that similar work can be started for other sensors.
-We also provide the \allpix configuration files used in our \allpixEFF simulation.
-Our EFF generation code and \allpix configurations are available in~\cite{gitEField}.
+The performance of the three scenarios (\allpixEFF, \allpixTCAD and data) is shown to be very similar.
+This agreement gives confidence in our EFF as the cornerstone for further simulation campaigns, where the INVESTIGATOR (and ALPIDE) sensor is used.
+We comment on the derivation process and provide the EFF as a set of ROOT~\cite{rene_brun_2019_3895860} TFormula-compatible strings in~\cite{gitEField}.
+We also provide the code that produces our EFF for further fine-tuning and such that similar work can be started for other sensors.
+We also provide the \allpix configuration files used in our simulation.